What is Risk management?

 Risk management consists of organizing, recognizing, and evaluating risks, accompanied by practical and composed use of assets to limit, filter, and control the probability or the effect of unfortunate events.

-Some popular risk management softwares are nTask, Resolver, TimeCamp, Integrum, Qualys, CURA, A1 Tracker by A1 Enterprise and Synergi Life.
+Some popular risk management software is nTask, Resolver, TimeCamp, Integrum, Qualys, CURA, A1 Tracker by A1 Enterprise, and Synergi Life.

 Why opt for Risk Management with Trugo?

 Enterprise: In enterprise risk management, a risk is characterized as a potential event or condition that can have negative impacts on the enterprise being referred to.